-A delicious, rich, and hearty family favorite, Instant Pot Beef Guinness Stew takes less time to cook in your electric pressure cooker than in the oven.
+Instant Pot Beef Guinness Stew is a delicious, rich, and hearty family favorite.
+This pressure cooker Guinness Stew takes less time to cook in your electric pressure cooker than in the oven.
 The beef comes out tender, and the puff pastry on top is a nice addition after pressure cooking.

 Instant Pot Beef Guinness Stew